I made a tier ranking for each ArgoCD setting.

 ExternalSecret

-Although this type of overlapping resource management may not occur very often, enabling this setting can help you detect the problem early and prevent it from occurring.
+Although this type of duplicate resource management may not occur very often, enabling this setting can help detect the problem early and prevent it from occurring.

 Tier 2: Always useful

-IgnoreDifferences This setting allows you to ignore differences in certain fields of a resource.
+IgnoreDifferences This setting ignores differences in specific fields of a resource.
 This is especially useful when other controllers modify resources.

 IgnoreDifferences